 Project waters are Pick List river miles from TNW.
 Project waters are Pick List river miles from RPW.
 Project waters are Pick List aerial (straight) miles from TNW.
 Project waters are Pick List aerial (straight) miles from RPW.
 Project waters cross or serve as state boundaries.
-Explain: Identify flow route to TNW 5 : Tributary stream order, if known: (b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
-Explain: Manipulated (man-altered).
-Explain: Tributary properties with respect to top of bank (estimate): Average width: Average depth: Average side slopes: Pick List.
-Primary tributary substrate composition (check all that apply): Silts Sands Concrete Cobbles Gravel Muck Bedrock Vegetation.
-Type/% cover: Other.
-Explain: Tributary condition/stability [e.g., highly eroding, sloughing banks].
+Explain: Identify flow route to TNW 5 : Tributary stream order, if known: (b) General Tributary Characteristics (check all that apply): Tributary is: Tributary properties with respect to top of bank (estimate):Average width:feetAverage depth:feetAverage side slopes:Pick List.
+Primary tributary substrate composition (check all that apply): Tributary condition/stability [e.g., highly eroding, sloughing banks].
 Explain: Presence of run/riffle/pool complexes.
-Explain: Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: Other information on duration and volume: Surface flow is: Pick List.
-Characteristics: Subsurface flow: Pick List.
-Explain findings: Dye (or other) test performed: 8 Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil shelving vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining other (list): Discontinuous OHWM.
-7 Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by:
+Explain: Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: .
+Other information on duration and volume: Surface flow is: Pick List.
+Characteristics: Subsurface flow: Pick List .
+Explain findings: • Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): the presence of litter and debris clear, natural line impressed on the bank destruction of terrestrial vegetation shelving the presence of wrack line vegetation matted down, bent, or absent sediment sorting leaf litter disturbed or washed away scour water staining multiple observed or predicted flow events other (list): biscontinuous OHWM.
+7 Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: Mean High Water Mark indicated by: oil or scum line along shore objects survey to available datum; fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges uddate tidal gauges

 5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.
 6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.
 7Ibid.

+other (list):

-other (list): (iii) Chemical Characteristics: Characterize tributary (e.g., water color is clear, discolored d, oily film; water quality; general watershed characteristics, etc c.)
+(iii) Chemical Characteristics:

+Characterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
 Explain: Identify specific pollutants, if known: